pipe2k27/liteflix-felipe-perarnau/README.md

 ### UI Section
 In this challenge, you will implement the main landing page of the [Figma design](https://www.figma.com/design/8IrWHW2aUQZN6ILycX6ug7/Liteflix-Challenge?node-id=0-1&node-type=canvas).

 You will be using pure css (index.css) to implement the desktop version showing "La Casa de Papel".
 Buttons and links are to be implemented visually with no effects (no redirects or behaviors).

+To handle the endpoint's images correctly, please refer to the developer documentation: https://developer.themoviedb.org/docs/image-basics

 ### API